Children See Colour

 Regina Rini – The Ethics of Microaggressions

-Both white and ethnic minority children do this.
-The famous Clark Doll Study of the 1940s asked white and black children a series of questions about the skin colour of the dolls.
-Almost unanimously, both groups preferred and associated positive traits to the white doll and negative with the black doll.
+The famous Clark Doll Study of the 1940s highlighted this clearly.
+When asked a series of questions about dolls of different skin colours, both Black and white children overwhelmingly associated positive traits with the white doll and negative traits with the Black doll.

-“It is common place that young African-Caribbean and South Asian children have been known to try to scrub their skins 'white'…”
+“It is commonplace that young African-Caribbean and South Asian children have been known to try to scrub their skins ‘white’…”

 Debbie Epstein

-The children of Strawberry Words – The Strawberry Kids have created a song all about embracing different skin colours called ‘Every Little Thing (Is Gonna Be Alright).
-It can be purchased from all major streaming platforms and the cartoon version can be seen here on YouTube.
+The children of Strawberry Words – The Strawberry Kids – have created a song celebrating different skin colours called Every Little Thing (Is Gonna Be Alright).
+The song is available on all major streaming platforms, and the cartoon version can be viewed on YouTube.

-Too Small to Notice?
-Constructions of Childhood and Discourses of ‘Race’ in Predominantly White Contexts Debbie Epstein https://www.tandfonline.com/doi/abs/10.1080/0965975930010302
+Epstein, D. Too Small to Notice?
+Constructions of Childhood and Discourses of ‘Race’ in Predominantly White Contexts.

 Talking about racism can seem difficult and uncomfortable.
 This CPD accredited course provides a foundational education on racism to help to increase racial literacy which includes building confidence to speak about and deal with issues concerning race.
 It provides a language through which meaningful conversation can take place (particularly in the workplace).